Open In Colab

 It will be interesting to carry out a similar series of runs, using constraints.
 If you have a look at the main loop in md_constraints.f90 you should see that the first step of velocity Verlet, in which the momenta are half-advanced and the positions are completely advanced (without constraints), is followed by a call to constraints_a, which points to the rattle_a routine in md_module.f90.
 This routine adjusts the positions along the bond vectors defined by the old (i.e. un-advanced) coordinates, and makes some consistent adjustments to the momenta.
 The second half-kick of the momenta is followed by constraints_b, which points to the rattle_b routine, and makes momentum adjustments along bond vectors defined by the new positions.

-The following cell carries out runs for different timesteps, with the same total run time.
+The following cell carries out runs for different timesteps, with the same total run time, all from the same starting configuration.
 As before, this will not take long, you should wait until all the runs are complete before proceeding.
-The HDF5 files are renamed md_rattle_0.hdf5 etc, to reflect the constraint algorithm being used.
+The output files are moved into an appropriately-named subdirectory.

 [ ]: